-Name, office held and municipality of present Principal occupation and positions during the last five address Became a Director years (1) Toby Pierce June 1, 2015 Chief Executive Officer and a director of TAG Oil from Chief Executive Officer June 2015 to present; and Director Managing Director of Burnt Ridge Advisory from British Columbia, Canada February 2012 to May 2015; Director of Crest Petroleum Corp. from January 2012 to October 2016; Director of Crystal Exploration Inc. from February 2013 to present; and Director of Chelsea Oil and Gas Ltd. from September 2013 to present.
+Name, office held and municipality of present Principal occupation and positions during the last five address Became a Director years (1) Toby Pierce Chief Executive Officer and Director British Columbia, Canada June 1, 2015 Chief Executive Officer and a director of TAG Oil from June 2015 to present Managing Director of Burnt Ridge Advisory from February 2012 to May 2015 Director of Crest Petroleum Corp. from January 2012 to October 2016 Director of Benchmark Metals Inc. from February 2013 to present Director of Chelsea Oil and Gas Ltd. from September 2013 to December 2017 Director of North Country Gold Corp. from January 2013 to September 2015 Director of Foreshore Exploration Partners Corp. from October 2017 to present Director of DelphX Capital Markets Inc. from Jan 2017 to present Peter Loretto (2) May 15, 2018 Director of TAG Oil from May 2018 to present Director Self-employed investor and financier from December British Columbia, Canada 1996 to present